The Mourning of Youth: Masculinity and Mass Shooters

 By Camille Wong

 There are a number of artists that use their work to materialize their experience into physical objects to connect with the viewer.
-In “Inattention” by Bunny Rodgers located at the Marciano, Rogers discusses the mourning of youth.
-Rather than feelings of nostalgia, as she stated, she isn’t nostalgic for the rage in her teenage years, but instead uses her work to archive the angst.
+In “Inattention” by Bunny Rodgers located at the Marciano Art Foundation, Rogers discusses the mourning of youth.
+Rather than having feelings of nostalgia for her teenage years, as she stated, she instead uses her work to archive the angst and rage.
 Using media from her youth, she comments on growing up during the rise of the internet by alluding to events, popular television shows, and prominent celebrities of that time.

 “Columbine Cafeteria” and “Columbine Library” are Roger’s way of demonstrating the loss of innocence.
 Referencing the Columbine High School Massacre where 15 lives were taken and 23 injured by two shooters, she describes remembering photos of the blood-stained library and cafeteria televised on news channels embedding the event permanently in the minds of the nation.